-Delfin Amazon Cruises has practiced and promoted responsible tourism since starting operations 11 years ago.
+Delfin Amazon Cruises has practiced and promoted responsible tourism since starting operations in 2006.
 Delfin is also committed to having a positive impact on the riverine communities visited on their itineraries, working permanently with local Amazon guides who provide vital support on all excursions off the ship.
 Every part of your Amazon journey benefits from these communities, from the local artwork that decorates the ship to the fresh fruit and fish served onboard.
 Experience not only a comfortable trip to this magical place in the world, but an enriching one.

 WHAT IS THE DRINKING AGE ON THE VESSELS?

 You must be at least 18 years old to legally consume beer, wine, and other alcoholic beverages in Peru and onboard our vessels.

 ARE ALCOHOLIC BEVERAGES INCLUDED?